seven-of-eleven/designare-z390-opencore-efi/README.md

+- [ ] WiFi on Ventura - `should work but I use Ethernet and haven't tested it fully`
 - [ ] Boot chime - `should work I just haven't tried it`
 - [ ] FileVault - `should work I just haven't tried it`
 - [ ] Windows/Linux from OC boot menu - `I'm not dual booting my system but there's no reason it shouldn't work.`